California Estate Planning and Probate Lawyers and Attorneys

 Many people mistakenly think that estate planning only involves the writing of a last will and testament by an estate planning lawyer or probate attorney.

-Estate planning, however, can also involve financial, tax, charitable, medical and business planning.
+Estate planning, however, can also involve financial planning, tax planning (both income tax and estate taxes), charitable planning, medical and business planning.
 A last will and testament is part of the planning process, but you will need other estate planning documents as well to fully address your estate planning needs.
-For comprehensive estate planning the assistance of a qualified estate planning attorney or lawyer is recommended.
+For comprehensive estate planning the assistance of a qualified California estate planning attorney or lawyer is recommended.

 The purpose of this California estate planning and probate information is to summarize the estate planning process, and illustrate how it can help you meet your goals and objectives.
 You will discover that estate planning is a dynamic process.
 Just as people and assets and laws change, it may well be necessary to adjust your estate plan every so often to reflect those changes.